 - it is a given that each project team will be different from the previous one

-PMs and PMOs should use Dynamics 365 Project Operations/PSA assignments and resource requests while Resource Managers should coordinate booking, lending, and borrowing resources between teams and utilise PSA/Project Operations bookings.
-When number of projects grows further, and people are based in various locations, resource management can easily become a bottleneck.
+PMs and PMOs should use PO/PSA assignments and resource requests while resource managers should coordinate booking, lending, and borrowing resources between teams and utilise PSA/PO bookings.
+When the number of projects grows further, and people are based in various locations, resource management can easily become a bottleneck.
 Resource Managers can help PMs find resources with required skills based in other locations and can help Practise Managers to find billable work for their resources when local demand for services dwindles.

 At least two sequences in PSA are possible (with my recommended sequence displayed first):

 How to set up Centralised or Hybrid Resource Management in Dynamics 365 Project Operations

 Dynamics 365 Project Service Automation and Dynamics 365 Project Operations come up with a number of pre-defined security roles.
 And some roles are allowed to create bookings (check availability and book named resources using Schedule Board).
 When you select Centralised Resource Management option on the Parameter record, users with the standard Project Manager role will not be allowed to create bookings.
 With the default Hybrid option, they are allowed to.